dimitri14/ADM_HW3_GR7/README.md

 # ADM_HW3_GR7

 This repository contains three files:
-- File with extension csv that contains a dataframe where a lines correspond to an anime with all his features
+- File with extension csv that contains a dataframe, where each line correspond to an anime with all his features
-- File with extension ipynb that contains our work for which we have carried out web scraping, data parsing and search engine using data extract from the site https://myanimelist.net/topanime.php
+- File with extension ipynb that contains our work for which we have carried out web scraping, data parsing and search engine using data extracted from the site https://myanimelist.net/topanime.php
-- File with extension txt that contains that contains the URL of the anime extracted with web scraping
+- File with extension txt that contains the URL of the anime extracted with web scraping